nicolaslt/eslint-boyscout/README.md

 # Reporter

-`boyscout report`: shows the list of files you still need to refactor, grouped by rule
+`boyscout report --rules-dir a/directory`: shows the list of files you still need to refactor, grouped by rule

-`boyscout report --summary`: to only show a count per rule.
+`boyscout report --rules-dir a/directory --summary`: to only show a count per rule.

 Example summary output with a very simple rule: